-In our daily life, it’s natural to break or damage something because nothing is for permanent use, and repairing these is like a solution.
+In our daily life, it’s quite natural to break stuff, and repairing is likely the go-to solution.
 And whether you’re doing a small repair or a big one, you would want for it to be decent enough as it did prior to it being broken.

-While repairing or welding products that have contact with foods, you should be careful which product you are using in welding is harmful or not.
-And also, you have to check that welding materials are food grade or not.
-If they contain harmful ingredients or while heating, if they are not waterproof and release toxic chemicals, don’t use them.
+While repairing or welding products that have contact with food, be careful with choosing products and make sure they are safe for use.
+Also, you have to check that welding materials are food grade or not.
+Whether they contain harmful ingredients, or if they are heated, if they are not waterproof and release toxic chemicals, don’t use them.

-If I say this answer in one word, then it is, “No, JB weld is not food safe,” but there are also other sayings.
-JB weld is non-toxic when it is fully cured.
-It is water-resistant, acid-resistant.
+J-B Weld is non-toxic when it is fully cured.
+It is water-resistant and acid-resistant.
 And when hardened, it is petroleum/chemical-resistant.
-Also, for 10 minutes, the maximum temperature threshold of withstand is approximately 600 °F (316 °C).
+Also, for 10 minutes, the maximum temperature threshold it can withstand is approximately 600 °F (316 °C).

 Is J-B Weld FDA approved?

-JB weld isn’t FDA approved.
-JB weld contains BPA, though lots of people still consider BPA as a food-safe, the main thing is it is not food-safe.
-After being cured, JB Weld is pretty much BPA with a bit of iron.
+J-B Weld isn’t FDA approved.
+J-B Weld contains BPA; although a lot of people still consider BPA as food-safe, the main thing is: it is not food-safe.
+After being cured, J-B Weld is pretty much BPA with a bit of iron.
 “The authorization of Food and Drug Administration (FDA) of the U.S. has ended the use of BPA in infant formula packaging and baby bottles based on not safety and market abandonment.
 And also, BPA used baby bottles are banned from the Canada and European Union.”